Do you ever visit a website and wish you could just tell it to stop tracking you or storing data?

 This is often the reason you see personalized ads that feel a little too specific.
 Blocking cookies for a particular site is a proactive step to:

-Method 1: Blocking a Website's Cookies and Site Data
+Method 1: Blocking Website's Cookies And Site Data

 The most effective way to manage a site's data in Firefox is to use the built-in "Exceptions" list.
 This feature allows you to permanently block a specific website's ability to store cookies and site data.